 Routing is one of the crucial elements of payment processing.
-Your conversion and approval rates are directly dependent on how you route your transactions.
+Your conversion and approval rates directly depend on how you route your transactions.
 If you work with a single payment service provider, there’s not much you can do — every glitch or downtime of your provider will result in your losses.
-That’s why it’s reasonable to work with multiple providers, and this is where you need to route your payments in the wiser way possible.
+That’s why it’s reasonable to work with multiple providers; this is where you need to route your payments in the best way possible.

-In this article, Corefy cuts a long story short and offers you a straightforward guide to static and dynamic payment routing.
+In this article, Corefy cuts a long story short and offers a straightforward guide to static payment routing vs dynamic payment routing.
+Let’s find out how static routing and dynamic routing schemes work.

 What is payment routing?